flant/shell-operator/README.md

 ### Use image in your cluster

 To use the built image in your Kubernetes cluster you need to create a Deployment.
-Somwhere out of the project directory create a `shell-operator.yml` file describing deployment with the following content:
+Somewhere out of the project directory create a `shell-operator.yml` file describing deployment with the following content:
 ```
 #TODO